Start up

 Drag the Main Camera from the Hierarchy into its field.

-Now you need to set the camera projection type and work type.
+Set work type.
 You can choose to work with 2.5d environment (by default), Tilemap and Simple Mesh.

 According to your choice different settings will be shown.